jambuur/APEDSK99/README.md

 The Arduino's serial-to-parallel RAM addressing scheme is neither new or mine but I have gratefully used part of [this excellent project](https://github.com/mkeller0815/MEEPROMMER) by Mario Keller.

-Last but not least I virtually stumbled across my good friend Frederik "Fred" Kaal who I hadn't seen for 30 years after moving to the other side of the globe.
+Last but not least I virtually stumbled across my old friend Frederik "Fred" Kaal who I hadn't seen for 30 years after moving to the other side of the globe.
 Long live the Web and places such as AtariAge.
 Fred was a TI wizzard back then and still very much is.
 His expert input has been invaluable.